 The first step to capturing your transactions is to ensure your chart of accounts is set up.
 This determines how your accounting information is collected, categorized and reported.
 If you're migrating from another system you can import your chart of accounts and opening balances.

-You will need to learn how financial transactions are created in the General Ledger from sales, purchases and inventory, and how to identify what type of journal you can expect to see for different events occurring from each.
+You will need to learn how financial transactions are created in the General Ledger from sales, purchases and inventory, and how to identify the type of journal you can expect to see for different events occurring from each.

 Invoices, statements and letters can be sent to notify customers of their obligation to pay, with aging reports assisting with the collection of cash.